-Mozambique has conducted an inventory of greenhouse gases in 2011 using the IPCC Guidelines (2006), which highlighted the lack of basic information on agriculture, forestry and land- use and land-cover change.
-There is no system of national carbon accounting or measurement of the impact of land-use changes, and there are only two forest inventories (1997 and 2007) and limited capacity to continuously measure the change in forest area.
+which highlighted the lack of basic information on agriculture, forestry and land- use and land-cover change.
+There changes, and there are only two forest inventories (1997 and 2007) and limited capacity to continuously measure the change in forest area.